ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

 #### Traceability Agent

-The Traceability Agent filters the Axway Edge Gateway logs, or the AWS Cloud Watch logs that are related to discovered APIs, and prepares the transaction events that are sent to AMPLIFY platform.
-Each time an already discovered API is called by a consumer, an event is sent to AMPLIFY Central and is visible in API Observer.
+The Traceability Agent filters the Axway Edge Gateway logs, or the AWS Cloud Watch logs that are related to discovered APIs, and prepares the transaction events that are sent to Amplify platform.
+Each time an already discovered API is called by a consumer, an event is sent to Amplify Central and is visible in API Observer.

 This event contains the transaction status, transaction urls (frontEnd / backEnd), transaction duration and timestamp, transaction service called (method type + uri path).
 It also sends the corresponding HTTP headers for each requests/responses.